creationix/jack/types.md

 Return early from the current function with an optional value.

-## @returnif cond val

-Return early if the condition is truthy.
-It only evaluates the value in the true case.

 ## @let sym val

 Bind a new local variable with optional value.